Glutamine: essential amino acid for your well-being

 It also contributes to skin health.
 It helps maintain hydration, promotes healing, and can reduce signs of aging by supporting collagen production.

-Moreover, it acts as a fuel for skin cells, aiding in cell regeneration and skin tissue repair
+Moreover, it acts as fuel for skin cells, aiding in cell regeneration and skin tissue repair

 It can also help reduce inflammation and oxidative stress, which are two major factors in premature skin aging.